AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ### Start the data transfer

-1. Optional: In the `PI to OCS Agents` window, select the PI to OCS Agent associated with the data transfer.
+1. Optional: In the `PI to Data Hub Agents` window, select the PI to Data Hub Agent associated with the data transfer.

 1. Optional: In the `Details` pane, click the `Transfer Overview` down area to expand this section.